 Aim to improve the prediction of disorders by identifying and understanding how genes and illnesses may be related.
 Research in this area may explore ways in which a person’s genes make him or her more or less likely to develop a disorder.
-This may lead to development of tailor-made treatments based on a patient’s genetic make-up.
+This may lead to the development of tailor-made treatments based on a patient’s genetic makeup.

-The overall purpose of clinical research is to find new, improved and safe methods of treating, preventing, screening for, and diagnosing a disease.
+The overall purpose of clinical research is to find new, improved, and safe methods of treating, preventing, screening for, and diagnosing a disease.
 Clinical research is vital to the development of new Lyme disease treatments and diagnostics as well as helping doctors and researchers gain a better understanding of the biology and impact of the disease.